ukend0464/minesweeper/README.md

 - First-click protection
 - Question mark flags

-## About the Author

-Massimo Vecoli is a passionate game developer based in Wohlen bei Bern, Switzerland.
-With a strong interest in creating engaging gaming experiences, Massimo is working on multiple exciting projects:

-- **Minesweeper**: An open-source implementation of the classic game with modern features and cross-platform compatibility.
-- **Jupiter Star**: An exciting space exploration game where players navigate the solar system.
-This project is currently in conceptual stage and is being developed using the Godot game engine.

-Massimo is committed to open-source development and welcomes contributions to his public projects.
-His development philosophy focuses on creating clean, accessible, and enjoyable gaming experiences for players of all skill levels.

 ## License

 This project is open source and available under the MIT License.